solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 #### Connecting to a wallet

 Writing data to the blockchain has to happen through a transaction.
-Transactions have to be signed by one or more private keys and sent to an RPC provider.
+Transactions have to be signed by one or more secret keys and sent to an RPC provider.
 This virtually always happens through a wallet application.

 Typical wallet interaction happens by calling out to a browser extension.
 On